 Undergraduate Dance Admissions

 UNCSA offers an undergraduate Bachelor of Fine Arts (B.F.A.) degree in Dance with a concentration in Ballet or Contemporary Dance.
-Along with your online application and required application documents, you will audition for the Dance faculty.
+The application process includes an online application, additional documents, and an audition for the Dance faculty.

-Once you have completed your application you will be given the option to submit a video link or register for an on-campus audition.
-Please review the audition requirements in preparation of your audition.
-Admission into the School of Dance is based on a combination of your artistic and academic merits.
+Review the audition requirements to prepare for an audition.
+Admission into the School of Dance is based on a combination of artistic and academic merits.